ckeditor/ckeditor4-docs/guides/dev/example_setups/README.md

 -->
 # Example CKEditor Setups

-This article explains in details sample editor configurations on [CKEditor Home page](http://ckeditor.com) and [CKEditor Features page](http://ckeditor.com/features).
+This article is a detailed explanation of sample editor configurations on [CKEditor Home page](http://ckeditor.com) and [CKEditor Features page](http://ckeditor.com/features).

 ## Article Editor